 Getting Rid of Stuff

 The number of possessions you have doesn’t matter, but being able to live a happy life does.
-I count and list my possessions for shock value more than anything, and to give myself a yardstick as to how much I actually need to travel comfortably, but having more or less than someone else is completely arbitrary.
+I count and list my possessions to keep track of how much I actually need to travel comfortably, but having more or fewer than someone else is completely arbitrary.

-I have found, however, that I like to have a guitar, so I make it a point to by a cheap, locally-made one whenever I’m going to be staying in one place for a few months or more.
-I also like to have well-constructed (if simple) clothing and a high-performing laptop.
+I have found, however, that I like to have a guitar, so I make it a point to buy a cheap, locally-made one whenever I’m going to be staying in one place for a few months or more.
+I also like to own well-constructed, simple clothing, and a high-performing, highly portable laptop.

 We don’t get bonus points when we die for owning more stuff than the other guy, nor do we get a trophy for owning less than someone else.
-We do get to smile on our deathbeds if we enjoyed the hell out of life, however, so that’s what I plan on focusing on.
+We do get to smile on our deathbeds if we enjoyed the hell out of life, however, so that’s what I plan to focus on.